Cookie-AutoDelete/Cookie-AutoDelete/.github/issue_template.md

-To prevent your bug/feature request/support issue from being automatically closed, please use the new Issue Template Selection page linked below.
+To prevent your bug / feature request / support issue from being automatically closed, please use the new Issue Template Selection page linked below.

 https://github.com/Cookie-AutoDelete/Cookie-AutoDelete/issues/new/choose